longzhu5000/Discord-Bot/README.md

 # Discord-Bot

-A Chat Bot on the instant messaging platform, Discord.
+A chat bot on the instant messaging platform, Discord.